Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch01_Whole_numbers.md

 ## Multiplication (Multiplicación)
 [Ch01_S04](../../../Libros/Mathematics/Algebra_basics__Prealgebra__OpenStax.pdf#page=63)

-Multiplication is the operation of multiplying numbers together, this means the repeated addition of a number with itself, the amount of repetitions is the other number in the operation.
+Multiplication is the operation of multiplying numbers together.
+Multiplication means the repeated addition of a number with itself, the amount of repeated additions is the other number in the operation.
 [Multiplication code](Programs/Ch01/S04_01_Multiplication.py)

 (Operador multiplicación)